shackcrack007/hybrid-attacks-course-template/README.md

 ---
-description: This template creates a new Azure VM, it configures the VM to be an AD DC for a new Forest
+description: This template creates a new Azure VM, it configures the VM to be an AD DC + Win11 VM
-page_type: sample
-products:
-- azure
-- azure-resource-manager
-urlFragment: active-directory-new-domain
-languages:
-- bicep
-- json
 ---
 # Create an Azure VM with a new AD Forest